kitconcept/volto-timeline-block/docs/README.md

-# volto-timeline-block
+# @kitconcept/volto-timeline-block

-Documentation for volto-timeline-block.
+Documentation for @kitconcept/volto-timeline-block.
 A new timeline block for Volto

 This project provides a Sphinx-based documentation environment for your Plone project, powered by the [Plone Sphinx Theme](https://github.com/plone/plone-sphinx-theme).